 Francis Edward Hugh Owen, Able Seaman, C/SSX 15155, Royal Navy.
-Francis was born on 27 September 1915, the son of Hugh and Edith Owen of Laugharne.
-He served as an Able Seaman aboard HMS Huntley, a minesweeper that operated in the Mediterranean.
-On 31 January 1941, HMS Huntley was attacked by German aircraft in the Eastern Mediterranean, and sank about 30 nautical miles West of Mersa Matruh.
-Francis was killed in the attack, and is remembered on the Chatham Naval Memorial, Kent.
+Francis was born in Belfast on 27 September 1915, the son of Hugh and Edith Owen.
+The family moved to Laugharne soon after his birth.
+Francis enlisted into the Royal Navy and served as an Able Seaman aboard the submarine hunter and minesweeper HMS Huntley.
+The ship was in reserve at Singapore when war erupted and was despatched to the Mediterranean to hunt for German submarines.
+On 31 January 1941, HMS Huntley was attacked by German aircraft in the Eastern Mediterranean, and sank about 30 nautical miles West of Mersa Matruh, with the loss of eighteen lives.
+Francis was 25 years old when he was killed in the attack, and is commemorated on the Chatham Naval Memorial, Kent.

 Thomas Brian Owen, Sergeant, 1162333, Royal Air Force Volunteer Reserve.
 Thomas was born in 1919 in Laugharne, the son of William Owen and Annie Owen (nee Thomas), who were living in Carmarthen at the time of their son’s death.
-Very little is known of Thomas, but he served throughout the war with the Royal Air Force Volunteer Reserve.
-Thomas died in the RAF Hospital at St. Athan, aged 26, on 30 May 1947, after suffering from Tuberculosis and was buried in the new graveyard at St. Martin’s church, Laugharne, with a Commonwealth War Graves Commission headstone.
-He is not commemorated at Laugharne.
+Thomas enlisted into the Royal Air Force Volunteer Reserve and was posted to No. 5 School of Technical Training at RAF Locking, in Somerset.
+Thomas continued to serve after the war but took ill and was taken to the RAF Hospital in St. Athan.
+He died there of tuberculosis on 30 May 1947.
+The body of the 26-year-old was brought back home to Laugharne and he was buried in the new graveyard at St. Martin’s church.
+He is not commemorated on the Laugharne war memorial.

 Austin Thomas Phillips, Leading Stoker, D/KX 91896, Royal Navy.
 Austin was born on 29 January 1918, the son of Richard Lewis Phillips and Mary Winifred Phillips of Brook Cottage, near Laugharne.
 Austin was a pupil of Brook School, before he went to Whitland Grammar School.
 After leaving school at 17 years old, Austin went to work at Great House Farm, Laugharne, before enlisting into the Royal Navy at 19 years old, on 17 August 1937.
 Austin was married to Margaret Winifred Phillips and they had a daughter Rose Mary Phillips.
 Training was thorough in the Royal Navy, and Austin spent time training at several Naval Bases including Drake and Tamar-before getting a posting on the ship HMS Glenearn on 12 December 1940.
 He was now a Stoker 1st Class.
 Glenearn was commandeered by the Royal Navy in October 1939 and converted into a Fast Fleet supply Ship.
 Her role was to supply fuel and ammunition to secret Atlantic Squadrons-tasked with the destruction of German surface ships in the Atlantic, but the withdrawal of the British Expeditionary Force from Dunkirk in 1940 meant that she was brought into service to aid in the evacuation of the besieged forces from the famous beaches.
 She was then converted to a Troopship-capable of carrying 1,090 troops, 12 small Landing Craft and two large Landing Craft.
 In April 1941 she was sent to Malta, along with her sister ship the Glengyle and on 19-20 April was used in the first ever Commando assault from specialised ships.
 On 22 April, while assisting in the evacuation of Greece, she received a direct hit on the focsle but remained operational, and on 26 April was hit twice more.
 She had to be towed to Crete by the destroyer HMS Griffin, and then to Alexandria.
 After the evacuation of 50,672 troops from Greece, she sailed through the Suez Canal, and was hit by a burning ship, and had to go to Colombo for repairs.
 In mid 1942 she returned to England and was fitted with davits to handle larger Landing Craft and was used in the Allied landings on D-Day on Sword Beach.
 In 1945, the Glenearn was sent to the Far East to join the Pacific Fleet, but in April was damaged by a fuel explosion while she was near the mouth of the Markham River, Papua New Guinea.
 Several crew members were badly wounded during the resulting fire, and were evacuated to Hospital at Hollandia, Papua New Guinea.
 On 15 April 1945, after being critically ill for several days, Austin died of burns.
 He was 27 years old.
 Austin was originally buried at Hollandia Hospital Cemetery, but after the War, the Graves from outlying cemeteries were brought into Lae War Cemetery, Papua New Guinea, as it was impossible to maintain the smaller outlying cemeteries.